-Radiofrequency Nerve Ablation in Rochester, NY
+Radiofrequency Nerve Ablation in Rochester

-What is Radiofrequency Nerve Ablations?
+What is Radiofrequency Nerve Ablation?

-When is Radiofrequency Nerve Ablations Used?
+When is Radiofrequency Nerve Ablation Used?

 Radiofrequency ablation was first used in 1931 to treat a patient with trigeminal neuralgia and is now used to effectively treat a variety of chronic pain conditions.